Help from Senior EyeCare Program.

 Any care given by an eye doctor (or ophthalmologist) is done so for free.
 Appointments are needed though from the senior citizen, and this is not a walk in type service.
 Instead the Senior EyeCare program may even refer the client to a local optometrist in their town or city that participates.
 Note that if the patient does have insurance (Medicare, HMO coverage, PPO, etc.) that covers some of this cost, they will be billed for that copay amount.
 So minimal costs may be incurred.

-Ongoing care may be given as well to senior citizens with a disease.
+Ongoing care may be given as well to senior citizens or the elderly with a disease.
 Generally they will be assisted for one to one year.
 So if there was a cataract removed, or if the individual has diabetes, ongoing check ups will be given.
 Doctors will make their offices available to perform this service.
 This will ensure the vision problem does not re-occur in the near future.

 There are qualification required from senior citizens.
 They need to be legal residents or full United States Citizens.
 Also, age limits are in place.
 The focus is on applicants age 65 and older, but the Senior EyeCare Program may from time to time help those age 60 or over.
 The client can also be receiving support from an existing veteran HMP vision program, as they are already covered.